Logimancer/traycom/README.md

 All USB devices that have been tested so far show "USB" in their listing in the TrayCom menu.

-This can be useful in determining which COM ports are able to be used for serial connections with external equipment (traditional USB to Serial devices, for instance).
+This can be useful in determining which COM ports are able to be used for serial connections with external equipment (traditional USB to serial devices, for instance).